Mac gaming: Steam

 On March 8, 2010, Valve stated that they would be porting their entire library of games over to Mac.
 They decided on native versions of their games, rather than emulations, and that any games purchased over Steam for computers running Windows would be available for free download to computers running Mac OS X, and vice versa.
 The first game to be released simultaneously for Mac and Windows by Valve was Portal 2 in April 2011.

 Apple Silicon

 Game Porting Toolkit is Apple's new translation layer released on 6 June 2023.
 Game Porting Toolkit (GPTK) combines Wine with Apple's own D3DMetal which supports DirectX 11 and 12.
 This is a less user-friendly method of installing Windows games on Apple Silicon Macs compared to CrossOver or Parallels, however it unlocks the ability to play many DirectX 12 games.
 A lot more games work using GPTK, however, games that use anti-cheat or aggressive DRMs generally don't work, along with games that require AVX/AVX 2, e.g. The Last of Us Part I.

+Games that natively supported x64 Mac OS versions but not Mac OS on ARM, run through the Rosetta 2 translation layer on Apple Silicon Macs.
+While Rosetta 2 is being removed from Mac OS versions beyond Mac OS 27, Apple have confirmed "we will keep a subset of Rosetta functionality aimed at supporting older unmaintained gaming titles".